grepgrok/dotfiles/README.md

 - find a way to nicely "subclass" home-manager from darwin.
   - updating darwin stuff should update home-manager but should be able to update home-manager without dealing with darwin
+  - I don't think this is really possible.
+Switching darwin needs sudo but that is exactly what I want to not have to do.
+I think I need to fully separate out home manager a la [Reckenrode](https://github.com/reckenrode/nixos-configs/blob/main/flake.nix)
 - appropriate modules across hosts and user profiles